 applied to first semester tuition

-2. Final official transcript of BSN degree sent directly to Belmont University
+2. Final official transcript of BSN degree sent directly to Belmont University, if not

 If any of these requirements are not satisfied, admission to the program may be rescinded.

 1. International applicants whose native language is not English must demonstrate proficiency in the English language by submitting official TOEFL scores (required minimum of 550 PBT or 80 iBT) or by successful completion of ELS Language Center Level 112.

 2. International applicants with college level course work from foreign institutions must have their transcripts evaluated by a credential evaluation service such as World Education Services (www.wes.org) or Joseph Silny & Associates (www.jsilny.com).